Edward Patrick White

 Known as a composer with classical credentials and a modern mindset, Edward is as comfortable with orchestras, chamber, jazz, and pop ensembles as he is with synthesisers, sampling, and sound sculpting – aspiring always to create music with emotional intensity and logic appropriate to the drama.

-Most recently, Edward worked on the music for “Gears Tactics” – the latest Gears of War video-game (PC/XBox) – set twelve years before the iconic original.
+Recently, Edward worked on the music for “Gears Tactics” – the latest Gears of War video-game (PC/XBox) – set twelve years before the iconic original.
 The Original Soundtrack was released through Laced Records to critical acclaim on April 27th 2020.

 Graduating from the British Recording Industry Trust (BRIT) School of Performing Arts – often compared to New York’s LaGuardia “FAME” school – Edward’s fellow alumnus include Amy Winehouse, Adele, Imogen Heap, Katie Melua, and Leona Lewis.
 Edward went on to attend the University of Sussex where he studied composition, orchestration and musical dramaturgy with English National Opera composer, Martin Butler.